nccrmoes/MSP-SAHAV/docs/installation/Frontend/consume_geoserver_apis.md

 # Using WMS and WFS Layers in Leaflet

 This document provides step-by-step instructions for adding WMS and WFS layers to a Leaflet map using JavaScript and HTML.
 We will use a free Google Satellite map as the basemap.
+Please refer to technical documentation for more details.

 ## Prerequisites
 - Basic knowledge of JavaScript and HTML.